-- Tell the offending person, if they feel comfortable doing so, that his or her actions or comments are unwelcome, that the behavior is offensive and it must stop immediately; - Report the incident as soon as possible to a supervisor, Human Resources, or the Chief Administration Officer; and - Remember that Accra will not tolerate any retaliation against you for reporting concerns about harassing behavior or conduct.
+- Tell the offending person, if they feel comfortable doing so, that his or her actions or comments are unwelcome, that the behavior is offensive and it must stop immediately; - Report the incident as soon as possible to a supervisor, Human Resources, or the Compliance Team at Accra by calling 952-935-3515. - Remember that Accra will not tolerate any retaliation against you for reporting concerns about harassing behavior or conduct.